Bara Gumbad: Construction and architecture

 It is speculated that the Bara Gumbad was constructed to provide a gateway to the nearby mosque or a large walled enclosure.
 Although the structure does not house any tomb, there is a platform in the central courtyard that suggests the structure to be a burial place.
-The purpose Bara Gumbad is unknown.
+The purpose of Bara Gumbad is unknown.
 Bara Gumbad is grouped together with a mosque and "mehman khana" which is a smaller structure with five bays.
 All the structures are constructed on a 4 m high platform, with a total area of 1050 m2.
 The platform measures 30 m (east-west) and 25 m (north-south).